 If the parent of a child subject to a shared custody order wishes to move, specific Michigan laws govern the parent’s ability to relocate.
 Michigan family law Henry Bergmans understands the intricacies of child relocation law.
 He can explain your rights and options concerning relocation and changing a child’s residence.

-In Michigan, it is presumed that a child’s interests are best served by having strong relationships with both parents.
-Given this presumption, it is common ― although certainly not guaranteed ― for courts to award joint custody following the end of a marriage or separation.
+In Michigan, it is presumed that a child's interests are best served by having strong relationships with both parents.
+That is one of the primary reasons that a court often awards joint custody following the end of a marriage or separation.

-There are many factors a court will consider when deciding whether to permit a child’s relocation, including:
+A court considers many factors when deciding whether to permit a parent to relocate a child, including:

-It is important to mention, however, that a divorced parent must always get the court’s permission before moving outside of Michigan with a child in tow, regardless of whether the move is more than 100 miles or not.
-If the proposed move will alter the existing custodial environment with the non-relocating parent, the court will generally have to determine whether the move is in the best interests of the child.
+If a proposed move will alter the existing custodial environment with the non-relocating parent, the court will determine whether the move is in the best interests of the child.